-Cost is the biggest factor where one decides a membrane or a mechanical switches keyboard.
+Cost is the biggest factor when one decides on a membrane or a mechanical switch keyboard.
 If you don’t have enough money, then the membrane will be just fine but if you think you can afford a mechanical keyboard, then go with it even if the lighting effects aren’t there.
 As the trend of RGB lighting effects is prevalent in peripherals, it may be a deciding factor for a person to choose a membrane RGB keyboard over a non-RGB mechanical keyboard.
-But at the end of the day, it’s the performance and the reliability which matters the most.
+But at the end of the day, it’s the performance and the reliability that matters the most.

-Also, these keyboards require very less maintenance, unlike the membrane keyboards which become rusty so fast in a couple of months that you need to clean them very often.
+Also, these keyboards require very little maintenance, unlike the membrane keyboards which become rusty so fast in a couple of months that you need to clean them very often.

 If you have never used a mechanical keyboard and currently are in a state where you need a new one, then I will suggest you give it a try, be it a cheaper one.
 You will never want to return to a membrane keyboard once you start using a mechanical keyboard.

 Your performance in different areas will increase and it will save you some amount of money in the future as it has a long life, unlike the membrane keyboards where you have to change the keyboard after a couple of months if you use them aggressively.
 But in the end, if you don’t have enough money or you are just a casual user of the computer, then a membrane keyboard will work just fine.